samdishakhunger/blog/_posts/motivation/2021-06-07-the-real-cause-behind-our-lack-of-motivation.md

 image: assets/images/motivation/the-real-cause-behind-our-lack-of-motivation/thumbnail.jpg
 title:  "The real cause behind our lack of motivation"
 description: "In this article, Samdisha Khunger explains The Escape Theory- which is the root cause behind our lack of motivation..."
+excerpt: "In this article, Samdisha Khunger explains The Escape Theory- which is the root cause behind our lack of motivation..."
 author: samdisha
 categories: [ Motivation ]
 ---